acornamr/acornamr.github.io/docs/data-management.md

 - (Accept all default settings.)
 - Schedule: Frequency: daily
 - Schedule: at 10:00
+- Next.
 - Create task.

+### Test Backup Task

+- Create a text file and name it "test-backup-cyXXX.txt".
+- Using FTP, upload this newly created file in the "acornamr-cyXXX" bucket.
+- After 24 hours, check that "test-backup-cyXXX.txt" is in the "cyXXX" folder of the "acornamr-backup" bucket.
+- Remove the "test-backup-cyXXX.txt" file in both buckets.

 ## Create Credentials with R